Anatomical terms of neuroanatomy

 Some terms are used more commonly in neuroanatomy, particularly:

 • Rostral and caudal: In animals with linear nervous systems, the term rostral (from the Latin rostrum, meaning "beak") is synonymous with anterior and the term caudal (from the Latin cauda, meaning "tail") is synonymous with posterior.
-Due to humans having an upright posture, however, their nervous system is considered to bend about 90°.
+Due to humans having an upright posture, however, our nervous system is considered to bend about 90°.
 This is considered to occur at the junction of the midbrain and diencephalon (the midbrain-diencephalic junction).
 Thus, the terminology changes at either side of the midbrain-diencephalic junction.
 Superior to the junction, the terminology is the same as in animals with linear nervous systems; rostral is synonymous with anterior and caudal is synonymous with posterior.
 Inferior to the midbrain-diencephalic junction the term rostral is synonymous with superior and caudal is synonymous with inferior.[1]

 • Dorsal and ventral: In animals with linear nervous systems, the term dorsal (from the Latin dorsum, meaning "back") is synonymous with superior and the term ventral (from the Latin venter, meaning "belly") is synonymous with inferior.
 In humans, however, the terminology differs on either side of the midbrain-diencephalic junction.
 Superior to the junction, the terminology is the same as in animals with linear nervous systems; dorsal is synonymous with superior and ventral is synonymous with inferior.
 However, inferior to the midbrain-diencephalic junction the term dorsal is synonymous with posterior and ventral is synonymous with anterior.[1]